grt192/Formatter-Config-Docs/configuringJavaFormatter.md

 **You need to insert code in two parts in this file**

-Plugins are typically found at the head of the file
+Plugins are typically found at the head of the file:

 ```
 plugins {